In this post, we'll cover the very basics of working with Python and

 $ mkdir hello-world-cli && cd hello-world-cli

-The command above creates a new directory called hello-world-cli
+The command above creates a new directory called

-enters that directory.
+and enters that directory.

 Next, we'll install virtualenv